Code360In/katacoda-scenarios-32/build-docker-img/step2.md

 `curl localhost:80/about`{{execute T2}}

-Test the application in browser at
+Test the application in browser at:

 https://[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com/